dstackai/dstack/README.md

 </div>

-## Features
+### Features

-* Define your ML workflows declaratively (incl. their dependencies, environment, artifacts, and compute resources).
+* **Workflows as code:** Define your ML workflows as code, and run them in a configured cloud via the command-line.
-* Run workflows via the CLI.
-Have compute resources provisioned in your cloud (using your local credentials).
-* Save data, models, and environments as artifacts and reuse them across workflows and teams.
+* **Reusable artifacts:** Save data, models, and environment as workflows artifacts, and reuse them across projects.
+* **Built-in containers:** Workflow containers are pre-built with Conda, Python, etc. No Docker is needed.

+> **Note:**
-You can use the `dstack` CLI from both your IDE and your CI/CD pipelines.
+> You can use the `dstack` CLI from both your IDE and your CI/CD pipelines.
+>

-For debugging purposes, you can spin dev environments (VS Code and JupyterLab), and also run workflow locally if needed.
+> For debugging purposes, you can run workflow locally, or attach to them interactive dev environments (e.g. VS Code, and JupyterLab).

 ## How does it work?